Honda furloughs U.S. workers until May 1 as coronavirus suspends operations

 Automakers are facing a drop in sales in the United States, the world’s second-largest car market, after some states barred car dealers from selling new cars while “stay at home” orders are in place.

-Last week, Nissan Motor Co (7201.T) said it would extend its U.S. production suspension into late April.
-Toyota Motor Corp has halted its U.S. and Canadian production through April 17 (7203.T).
+Last week, Nissan Motor Co said it would extend its U.S. production suspension into late April.
+Toyota Motor Corp has halted its U.S. and Canadian production through April 17 .
+(Reporting by Maki Shiraki; editing by Jason Neely)